dipranjan/dsinterviewqns/_sources/contents/To Do List.md

 **Month of February, 2022**
 - Added problems in Python, SQL, Probability
 - Excel section updated
+- Data section has been moved into a new and broader section called Model Building
+- To keep the table of contents clean collapsable headers used in Model Building section
+- Hyperparameter optimization section added

 **Month of January, 2022**
 - Neural Network section added